 8. to seek to encourage innovation and entrepreneurship in local populations, including by encouraging community support for entrepreneurship and locally based programmes;

-9. to encourage the private sector to develop applications and services based on new and emerging telecommunications/ICTs, taking into account diverse user needs by working with women and girls, people with disabilities and indigenous people, youth and children;
+9. to encourage the private sector to develop applications and services based on new and emerging telecommunications/ICTs, taking into account diverse user needs by working with women and girls, people with disabilities and indigenous people, youth, children [and marginalized groups];

 10. to facilitate public-private investment by promoting closer cooperation between education and research centres and the private sector in emerging areas such as AI and 5G;